First-order homotopical logic: Homotopical semantics

-Next, we consider sum objects $\sum_{\pi_2}P$.
-That is, we need to show that the image under $\gamma$ of any cocartesian morphism in $(\C_\fb^\to)_\fb$ over a product projection is cocartesian in $\Ho(\C_\fb^\to)_\fb$.
-This follows from \cite[Propositions~12.3~and~17.2]{sentai} and the fact that every isomorphism is a weak equivalence.
+Next, we consider indexed sums.
+That is, we need to show that the image under $\gamma$ of any cocartesian morphism in $\fib{F_{\fb}(\C_\fb)}$ over a product projection is cocartesian in $\fib{HoF_\fb(\C_\fb)}$.
+This follows from \cite[Proposition~13.1]{sentai} and the fact that every isomorphism is a weak equivalence.